Upgrade overview

 The list of Installed Operators provides a high-level summary of the current Quay installation:

-When the Quay Operator starts, it immediately looks for any QuayRegistries
+When the Project Quay Operator starts, it immediately looks for any QuayRegistries

 it can find in the namespace(s) it is configured to watch.
 When it finds one, the following logic is used: